 - Access decisions regarding a subject make use of all the components of the security context.

-- Access decisions regarding an object make use of all the components of the security context, however:
+- Access decisions regarding an object make use of the components as follows:

-- a) the user is either set to a special user called system_u or it is set to the SELinux user id of the creating process (as it serves no real purpose other than it can be used for audit purposes within logs).
+- the user is either set to a special user called system_u or it is set to the SELinux user id of the creating process.
+It is possible to add contraints on users within policy based on their object class (an example of this is the Reference Policy UBAC (User Based Access Control) option.

 The examples below show security contexts for processes, directories and files (note that the policy did not support MCS or MLS, therefore no level field):